Parimatch1/SV-Guides-Revamped/Inspection Guidelines.md

 ### **Questions**
 > `[You can do your own questions]`
 * Where should inmates be placed in a lockdown drill?
-* What should stafff do during a blackout drill?
+* What should staff do during a blackout drill?
 * What is the patrol team responsible for?

 ---